Classes

 CATERPILLAR CLASS - EYFS: NURSERY AND RECEPTION

 Our Caterpillar Class is for the children in Nursery and Reception.
-Their class teacher is Mrs Mogford.
-She is supported by Mrs Moore and Miss Turnbull (Monday - Thursday), and Mrs Gibson and Miss Turnbull on Fridays.
+Their class teacher is Miss Wignall.
+She is supported by Miss Turnbull.

 The Early Years Foundation Stage covers the Nursery and Reception years.
 At Crosscanonby St John's CE School, the children are taught in a well resourced classroom with a continuous provision to meet the needs of all pupils.
 The children have access to outside learning daily.
 In addition enhancements are provided to meet the needs of individual children and are tailored to the interests of the children.